cratespace/cratespace/README.md

 vendor/bin/phpunit
 ```

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/Thavarshan/cratespace/blob/49964bea98f3b34ddb6ce59519b14e2885dc7413/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Thavarshan Thayananthajothy** - *Initial work* - [Thavarshan](https://github.com/Thavarshan)

 See also the list of [contributors](https://github.com/Thavarshan/cratespace/contributors) who participated in this project.

-## License

-This project is licensed under the proprietary license - see the [LICENSE.md](https://github.com/Thavarshan/cratespace/blob/49964bea98f3b34ddb6ce59519b14e2885dc7413/LICENSE.md) file for details